H-1 upgrade program: UH-1Y

 One of the most critical UH-1Y upgrades is in its powertrain.
 The UH-1N gradually became burdened with various upgrades: avionics, radios, modern door guns, and safety upgrades; all increasing the UH-1N's empty weight.
 With a maximum speed of approximately 100 kn and an inability to lift much more than its own crew, fuel and ammunition, the UH-1N became limited in its utility.
 However, the UH-1Y has upgraded engines and transmission, 170% increased payload, and almost 50% greater range and maximum speed.
 The fuselage has been lengthened by 21 in just forward of the main door for more capacity.

 Exports

 In 2013 the upgraded helicopters were being considered by South Korea and Iraq.

 AH-1Z Viper

 As of 2022, the Viper has been ordered by Royal Bahraini Air Force and the Czech Air Force.
 Bahrain has ordered 12 and the Czech Republic has ordered 4.

-Nigeria has also ordered the AH-1Z, and as of 2024 is planning procure 12.
+Nigeria has also ordered the AH-1Z, and as of 2024 is planning to procure 12.